Chao-Xi/jxazurebook/docs/az104/12backup_dr.md

 1. Compute workload, (the cloud or on-premises, Azure virtual machines, Hyper-V virtual machines, or VMware SQL servers), have to create our Recovery Services vault.
-2. Inside Recovery Services vault, to create our Azure Backup policy. can use the Azure Backup features of our Recovery Services vault and **this backup policy to run scheduled backups and start those backups of those workloads that we have either in cloud or on-premises**.
+2. Inside **Recovery Services vault**, to create our **Azure Backup policy**. can use the Azure Backup features of our Recovery Services vault and **this backup policy to run scheduled backups and start those backups of those workloads that we have either in cloud or on-premises**.
 3. Once done the backup job, the data is going to be received by our Recovery Services vault, providing us data to be able to recover our workloads.

 ### Demo